 During class, we will not go through all the PowerPoint slides.
-For about half of each class the instructor will present only a handful of the slides in order to focus on highlights or special areas of importance.
+I will also tend to go through them fairly quickly, since you have them available to you on-line.
+However, I strongly urge you to ask questions, so we can slow down and focus on those concepts that you need more time on.
 Discussion about the slide content or related topics will take place both during and after the slides are presented.
 All students are expected to have already read the material and be actively involved in the discussions.

-Primary Literature and Key Papers: You will be assigned two peer-reviewed literature articles related to astrobiology.
-You will write a critical review of each research article as if you were reviewing the paper for a professional journal.
+Primary Literature and Key Papers: During the semester you will be assigned a peer-reviewed literature article relevant to astrobiology.
+You will write a critical review of that research article as if you were reviewing the paper for a professional journal.
 You will also review and lead the discussion of an assigned key scientific paper from the literature.
 Papers will be posted on Canvas.
+For practical logistical reasons, the exact format and timing of these activities will depend upon the number of students enrolled in the course and will be clarified further during the first week of classes.